projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-node.md

 ---
-title: Install Calico node
+title: Install calico/node
 canonical_url: 'https://docs.projectcalico.org/master/getting-started/kubernetes/installation/hardway/install-node'
 ---

-The `calico-node` container runs three daemons
+`calico/node` runs three daemons

 - Felix, the {{site.prodname}} per-node daemon
 - BIRD, a daemon that speaks the BGP protocol to distribute routing information to other nodes
 - confd, a daemon that watches the {{site.prodname}} datastore for config changes and updates BIRD's config files

-In this lab we configure and install `calico-node` as a DaemonSet.
+In this lab we configure and install `calico/node` as a DaemonSet.

 ## Provision Certificates